lowlowd/WEALTHSIMPLE-BONUS/src/data/post/core-vs-premium-vs-generation.md

 ### The Hidden Cost: USD Trading

-Okay, here's the catch for Core users—there's a **1.5% currency conversion fee** every time you touch US stocks.
+Okay, here's the catch for Core users—there's a **1.5% currency conversion fee** every time you touch US stocks.[^1] This is the main limitation I've noticed in my own trading—I've mostly stuck to Canadian ETFs to avoid these fees.

 **Example:** Buying $10,000 of Apple stock:

 - FX fee: $150 (buy) + $150 (sell) = **$300 round-trip cost**

 The workaround?
-The **USD Account** for $10/month, which lets you hold USD and avoid per-trade conversion.
+The **USD Account** for $10/month, which lets you hold USD and avoid per-trade conversion.[^1]

 For someone trading US stocks monthly, this makes sense: